 Empowerment: prioritizing patient empowerment and skill-building

 Shoreline BHS staff want you to feel comfortable and safe here; and we want to respond to any issues that make you feel uncomfortable.
-If you have any interactions with a staff member, volunteer, or visitor who makes you feel uncomfortable, please share this with your counselor.
-If there is anything about our building or grounds that make you feel uncomfortable, please share this with your counselor.
-Your safety and comfort are our number one priority.
+If you have any interactions with a staff member, volunteer, or visitor that concerns you, please share this with your counselor.
+If there is anything about our building or grounds that can be improved, please share this with your counselor also.